cunningr/dna_workflows/README.md

   --yaml-db YAML_DB     .yaml file to use as the db --build-xlsx BUILD_XLSX
-                        Builds a Excel workflow db based on the module manifest --dump-db-to-yaml DUMP_DB_TO_YAML
+                        Builds a Excel workflow db based on the module manifest --noop                Run the scheduling logic but do not execute any workflows --offline             Creates a 'dummy' api object, useful for workflow development --dump-db-to-yaml DUMP_DB_TO_YAML
-                        Creates an yaml file from provided *.xlsx workbook --debug               Enable debug level messages mode --noop                Run the scheduling logic but do not execute any workflows --offline             Creates a 'dummy' api object, useful for workflow development --persist-module-manifest
+                        Creates an yaml file from provided *.xlsx workbook --debug               Enable debug level messages mode --persist-module-manifest
-                        Do not clean up the .modules manifest --incognito           Disable sending of usage statistics --host HOST           Specify a host running the DNA Workflows Web App
+                        Do not clean up the .modules manifest --incognito           Disable sending of usage statistics --add-module-skeleton
+                        Create a DNA Workflows module template --host HOST           Specify a host running the DNA Workflows Web App
 ```

-The next thing you will need is a ```credentials``` file to tell DNA Workflows how to configure the SDK and connect to your systems;
+The next thing you will need is a ```credentials``` file to tell DNA Workflows how to configure the SDKs that will connect to your systems.
+You can find an example in this repository but it should look something like the below;

 ```
 dnacentersdk:
     api_version: "1.3.0"
     base_url: "https://10.0.0.1"
     username: "admin"
-    password: "Cisco123"
+    password: "cisco123"
     verify: False
+isepac:
+    host: '10.0.0.2'
+    username: admin
+    password: "cisco123"
+    verify: False
+    disable_warnings: True
 ```

 Note that the ```credentials``` file needs to be valid YAML.
 Once you have updated the ```credentials``` file you can either put it in the directory where you will load/execute the module code, ```./``` or you can put it in a folder in your home dir ```~/.dna_workflows/credentials```.
 We recommend the later and to adjust the permissions on the file appropriately (E.g. ```chmod 600```)